GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a brief review of the primary concepts that were covered in the charts and tables above.
+The following list is a summary of the car insurance concepts covered in the above illustrations.

 Rate Tables and Charts